PLCnext/MqttGdsConnector/README.md

   }]
 }
 ```
-*Configuration example for an unencrypted configuration*
+*Configuration example for an unencrypted connection*

    ```json
 { "brokers":[{